 Software- or app-related iOS device problems can usually be resolved via Recovery Mode or DFU Mode.

-In Recovery Mode, your iPhone enters iBoot bootloader mode.
+In Recovery Mode, your iPhone/iPad enters iBoot bootloader mode.
 Your iDevice will appear with the "connect to iTunes" screen upon entering recovery mode.
-Using iTunes, you can restore your iPhone to fix issues like iOS stuck on the Apple logo, iOS download corruption, iPhone not responding, and more.
+Using iTunes, you can restore your iPhone/iPad to fix issues like iOS stuck on the Apple logo, iOS download corruption, iPhone/iPad not responding, and more.
 Your device will then update to the latest iOS version.

 Difference between Recovery Mode and DFU Mode